DIKU-EDU/patchwork/README.md

 Each handout contained additions/variations on the [public code base](https://github.com/DIKU-EDU/kudos), which were relevant to some given assignment.
-These changes could not be maintained as branches on [KUDOS](https://github.com/DIKU-EDU/kudos), as they revealed solutions to assignments which might have been reused in the following years.
+These changes could not be maintained as branches on [KUDOS](https://github.com/DIKU-EDU/kudos), as they might have revealed partial solutions to other and future assignments.

 They could've been maintained in a private GitHub fork, but GitHub has poor support for this.
 So "patchwork" would be needed elsewhere.